Congress locks Trump oversight into $2.2 trillion package

 “This needs to be outside of politics, that’s the only way it has any credibility,” Peters said.

-Both Peters and House Oversight and Reform Chairwoman Carolyn Maloney, D-N.Y., suggested lawmakers could consider additional oversight provisions when Congress passes more legislation to deal with the pandemic.
+Both Peters and House Oversight and Reform Chairwoman Carolyn Maloney, D-N.Y., suggested lawmakers could consider additional oversight provisions when Congress takes up more legislation to deal with the pandemic.

-Maloney praised the economic relief bill, but said in an emailed statement said that Democrats “think it could go even further to protect American taxpayers, and we are continuing to examine additional options.”
+Maloney praised the economic relief bill, but said Democrats “think it could go even further to protect American taxpayers, and we are continuing to examine additional options.”

-Watchdog groups that track government spending and oversight said the bill wasn’t perfect, but provides essential resources as the pandemic worsens.
+Watchdog groups that track government spending and oversight said the bill wasn’t perfect, but provides essential resources.
 Sean Moulton, a senior policy analyst at Project On Government Oversight, said his group is encouraged that there is “more than one lens of accountability” for the businesses that will be receiving the money.

 “We’re pleased that they aren’t putting all of their oversight eggs in one basket,” Moulton said.